Is Apple Cider Vinegar Really a “Magic Pill” for Weight Loss?

-Luckily, you can now get apple cider vinegar in the form of a tasty drink, reaping the same benefits, and even more.
-Besides apple cider vinegar, CiderFit STRONG contains also other natural ingredients that support your weight-loss efforts by balancing blood sugar levels and diminishing food cravings resulting in less calories consumed.
+Luckily, you can now get apple cider vinegar in the form of a capsule, reaping the same benefits, and even more.
+Besides apple cider vinegar, CiderCleanse EXTREME contains also other natural ingredients that support your weight-loss efforts by balancing blood sugar levels and removing toxins from the gut resulting in excess weight reduction.

 Try it now and get two for the price of one!

 S Johnston, Carol & M Kim, Cindy & J Buller, Amanda.
 (2004).
 Vinegar Improves Insulin Sensitivity to a High-Carbohydrate Meal in Subjects With Insulin Resistance or Type 2 Diabetes.
 Diabetes care.
 27. 281-2.
 10.2337/diacare.27.1.281.